 - Marissa Meyer – Wires and Nerve (read in 2017)

 The sequel graphic novel to the Lunar Chronicles series deals with Iko, Cinder’s android friend, and features all of the futuristic fairy tale heroes from the series.
 This is a new tale with a new romance not based on a fairy tale.
+But Iko – a fun character from the series – gets her own story and some interesting character development.
 I really quite liked it!

 - John Connolly – The Book of Lost Things